Barbecue Pork Chops

 7. Remove the pork chops from the grill when they reach 145 degrees.
 Place the pork chops on a platter and cover with foil for at least 5 minutes.

-8. Serve the grilled barbecue pork chops with juices from the platter poured on top and extra barbecue sauce on the side.
+8. Serve the pork chops with juices from the platter poured on top and extra barbecue sauce on the side.

 Recipe Notes